rupesh40/istio-grpc-using-minikube/README.md

   "kubectl apply -f istio-yaml/grpc.yaml"

 step 8:
- now run the command  "minikube tunnel" in the different terminal and keep the process running on that wsl terminal.
+ Now run the command  "minikube tunnel" in the different terminal and keep the process running on that wsl terminal.

 step 9 :
  Now you have succesfully setup the istio.